grafana/faro-web-sdk/docs/sources/tutorials/use-angular.md

 ## Use with Angular application

-Create file `faro-initializer.ts` and add your SDK configuration :
+Create file `faro-initializer.ts` and add your SDK configuration:

 ```typescript
 import { initializeFaro } from '@grafana/faro-web-sdk';